US President Donald Trump's Mar-a-Lago estate in Florida. AFP

 Bookmark

-This weekend, he and first lady Melania Trump are at the White House in Washington.
+The President frequently spends weekends at his Palm Beach property.
+This weekend, he and his wife Melania Trump are at the White House in Washington.

 According to the Secret Service, the suspect was reported near the north gate of Mar-a-Lago carrying what appeared to be a shotgun and a fuel can.
-He was subsequently shot by Secret Service agents and a Palm Beach County Sheriff's Office deputy.
+He was shot by Secret Service agents and a Palm Beach County Sheriff's Office deputy.

 He was wounded in the ear in an assassination attempt during a campaign rally in Pennsylvania in July 2024.